SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_bt_ble/wlan_throughput_bt_spp_ble_dual_role/readme.md

 ### 3.4 RTOS Support

 The Application supports both FreeRTOS.
-By default, the application project files (Keil and Simplicity studio) are provided with RTOS enabled in the release package, so the application can be tested/validated under OS environment.
+By default, the application project files (Keil and Simplicity studio) are provided with RTOS enabled in the SDK, so the application can be tested/validated under OS environment.

 ## 4. Application Configuration Parameters